NiharMandahas/Supply_Chain_Fraud_Detection/README.md

 Web3.js (Blockchain Interaction)

 # Frontend
+The frontend that is mainly used to demonstrate the whole workflow is done using react and tailwind css
 # Backend
 Django is used to build the backend for the entire e-commerce platform.
 It is mostly used to store user data, their activities, and transmit this data to the SQL database for the website's general operation.
 The mysql client module facilitates the connection to the locally hosted SQL database.
 Because the AI models are cloud-based, they can be accessed via a straightforward API, and Groq has access to an additional API that provides the logic behind the anticipated outcome.

 # SQL-Database
+SQL Database is used to maintain all the working components of the website like authorization page, kart feature, checkout page, order detailsetc.
+Currently it uses MySQL database hosted on local server, but can be easily ported to anyother hosting service.

 # Visuals